萃 [ cuì ]

 ROLE.

-‧ Led visual direction and layout design, including cover art on each issue.
+‧ Led visual direction and layout design, including all cover art.

-‧ Managed scheduling, budgeting, and print production within a 2 year timespan.
+‧ Managed project scheduling, budgeting, and print production on schedule.

-‧ Developed intuitive templates to ensure consistency across issues.
+‧ Developed intuitive templates to ensure consistency across issues among writers.

 ‧ Collaborated with 40+ writers, editors, and HR stakeholders.